ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/migration.md

 - [The CLI plug-in with the {{site.data.keyword.cloud_notm}} CLI](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-dbaas_cli_create_service)
 - [The {{site.data.keyword.ihsdbaas_full}} RESTful APIs](/apidocs/hyperp-dbaas/hyperp-dbaas-v1){: external}

 When you create the new service instance, you need to set the cluster name, the administrator name, and password.
-They are not necessarily to be the same as the ones in your original instance.
-It does not affect the migration.
+They aren't necessarily to be the same as the ones in your original instance.
+It doesn't affect the migration.
 After the migration is completed, the databases are assigned to the new administrator.

-## Step 3: Create databases in the new service instance
+## Step 3.
+Create databases in the new service instance
 {: #step3_create_database}

 After you create the new service instance, you need to use your database client to create new databases.
 The databases must have the same name with the original ones.
-The user needs to have CREATE privilege and does not have to be the same as the user that creates the dump file.
+The user needs to have CREATE privilege and doesn't have to be the same as the user that creates the dump file.

-## Step 4: Restore the data from the dump file to a new service instance
+## Step 4.
+Restore the data from the dump file to a new service instance
 {: #step4_restore_data}

-Use the `psql` command to restore the data from the dump file that is created in [Step 1](step1_create_dump_file).
+Use the `psql` command to restore the data from the dump file that is created in [Step 1](#step1_create_dump_file).

 ```
 psql "host=<host-name> port=<port> sslmode=<ssl_mode> sslrootcert=<cert_file> user=<user_name> dbname=<database_name>" -f <dump_file>